If you’re wondering ‘how much does a virtual assistant cost’, this is your ultimate blog.

 Wishup is a US-based virtual assistant company that delivers top 0.1% virtual assistants across 50+ industries.
 They onboard you with a trained virtual assistant in just 60 minutes.
 With both US-based and offshore virtual assistants, they serve clients globally, irrespective of timezone, with dedicated client/account managers.

-Cost: The cost of hiring a virtual assistant from Wishup is $9.99/hour.
-Here are two monthly plans.
+Cost: The cost of hiring a virtual assistant from Wishup starts from $1299 per month for a basic part-time virtual assistant.
+Here are the pricing plans:

 What kind of business is this suited for?